-- 3.1.
-Any institution, facility, agency, or individual desiring approval of a nurse aide training program: - A. Must submit written application for such program upon forms provided by the Board. - B. Must designate a program coordinator who will be responsible for compliance with this Chapter. - C. May arrange for consultation by the Board with individuals responsible for the establishment of the proposed program.
-The purpose of the consultation is to assist the applicants in meeting the rules and regulations for approval. - 3.2.
-The Board or Board designee is responsible for: - A. Sending program application forms upon request. - B. Reviewing program applications and conducting survey visits to determine if all applicable standards have been met. - 3.3.
-Interim approval to admit students may be granted after initial review of the application by the Board staff. - 3.4.
-Upon receiving the results of the initial survey visit and final review, the Board may grant full approval. - 3.5.
-If approval is denied, the program shall be notified by mail of the deficiencies of the program.

-Students graduating from a non-approved program shall not be eligible to take the competency evaluation.

-3.6.
-A Medicare/Medicaid-certified facility submitting an application must not have been terminated from participating in the Medicare and/or Medicaid programs within the prior two years.
+- 3.1 Any institution, facility, agency, home health agency, or individual desiring approval of a Nurse Aide Training Program: - A. Must submit written application for such program upon forms provided by the Board. - B. Must designate a program coordinator who will be responsible for compliance with this Chapter. - C. May make inquiries of the Board or the Board's designee, for the purpose of clarifying the requirements of the rules and regulations for program approval. - 3.2 The Board or the Board's designee is responsible for:

+- A. Providing program application forms upon request. - B. Reviewing program applications within 90 days of the date of receipt of the application and advising the applicant whether or not the program has met applicable standards. - C Requesting any needed additional information from the applicant. - D. Conducting survey visit to determine if all applicable standards have been met. - 3.3 Interim approval to admit students may be granted after the Board, or the Board's designee, determines the program to be in substantial compliance with all applicable rules and regulations. - 3.4 Upon receiving the results of the initial survey visit and final review, the Board may grant full approval. - 3.5 If approval is denied, the program shall be notified by mail of the deficiencies of the program.
+Students graduating from a denied program shall not be eligible to take the competency evaluation. - 3.6 A Medicare/Medicaid-certified facility submitting an application must not have been either terminated from participating in Medicare/Medicaid or have been subject to penalties that would bar it, by federal regulation, from offering a nurse aide training and competency evaluation program within the two years preceding the submission of the application.